-This is the sum of the six carbon/ CO_2 exchange categories above: 1a. change in woody biomass; 1b. change in cropland tillage; 1c. shift in annuals vs. perennials; 1d. land converted to cropland; 1e, manure application; and 1f. crop residual C input.
-This net total shows the overall magnitude of all carbon/ CO_2 exchanges between agricultural soils and the atmosphere.
-Evident in Figure 3, this measure appears to be declining, i.e., it is becoming less negative indicating a declining annual flow of carbon/ CO_2 from the atmosphere into soils as a result of changes in tillage, rotations, land conversion, manure application, and crop residual C input.
+This is the sum of the six carbon/ CO_2 exchange categories above: 1a. change in woody biomass; 1b. change in cropland tillage; 1c. shift in annuals vs. perennials; 1d. land converted to cropland; 1e. manure application; and 1f. crop residue C input.
+This net total shows the overall magnitude of all carbon/CO2 exchanges between agricultural soils and the atmosphere.
+Apparent in Figure 2 (page 4), the trendline for this measure may be declining somewhat, i.e., it appears to be becoming less negative indicating a declining annual flow of carbon/CO2 from the atmosphere into soils as a result of changes in tillage, rotations, land conversion, manure application, and crop residue C input.
 Sequestration, though significant, may be slowing.
+Though, as we note below, there is a lack of certainty.

-Nonetheless, it is wholly possible that this category could increase dramatically (become more negative indicating an increase in sequestration rates) if the rate of conversion of forests to farmland falls and/or farmers begin shifting from annual to perennial crops.
+Nonetheless, it is wholly possible that this category could increase dramatically (i.e., become more negative indicating an increase in sequestration rates) if the rate of conversion of forests to farmland falls and/or farmers begin shifting from annual to perennial crops.
 There is very significant potential-many millions of tonnes per year-from these two practices.
-On the other hand, however, the potentials from reductions in tillage are limited because of widespread adoption already.
+On the other hand, however, the potentials from reductions in tillage are limited because of its already widespread adoption.
 So it is possible to envision a future wherein the net total for soil sequestration averages higher than recent levels.
-This comes with one caveat, however: as noted, a shift toward perennials implies increased cattle numbers-emissions from which could exceed any tonnages from sequestration.
-Note how, in Figure 3, category 1c (area of annual vs. perennial crops) and 2a (enteric emissions from cattle) move as mirror images to each other; they appear to be inversely related.
+This comes with one caveat, however: as noted, a shift toward perennials implies increased cattle numbers-emissions from which could more than offset any tonnages from sequestration.
+Note how, in Figure 2 (page 4), category 1c (area of annual vs. perennial crops) and 2a (enteric emissions from cattle) move as mirror images to each other; they appear to be inversely related.
 Because of complex interdependencies, solutions in one place can create problems in another.
 A systems approach is needed.